specstoryai/cagent/workplans/TUI_SESSIONS.md

 **UI Flow:**
 1. Check if sessions exist for current project path
-2. If `--continue`: auto-resume most recent session
+2. If `--continue`: auto-resume most recent session (by file mtime or metadata)
 3. If `--resume`: show session selection dialog
-4. Load session from JSONL + SQLite
+4. Load session from JSONL (read all lines)
 5. Display conversation history in TUI
 6. Allow continuation